-Rare Disease Day takes place worldwide on the last day in February to raise awareness among policymakers and the public about rare diseases and their impact on patients’ lives.
-Each year, NCATS and the NIH Clinical Center sponsor Rare Disease Day at NIH as part of this global observance.
+Rare Disease Day® takes place worldwide, typically on or near the last day of February each year, to raise awareness among policymakers and the public about rare diseases and their impact on patients’ lives.
+Each year, NCATS and the NIH Clinical Center (CC) sponsor Rare Disease Day at NIH as part of this global observance.
+This year’s global theme is “bridging health and social care.”

 National Institutes of Health